flowerbabiie/flowerbabiie/README.md

-i mostly just vibe around docks in PT,, i don't talk much so if you would like to interact just whisper me ! i block freely,, i usually block okegom skins or skins that make me uncomfortable so apologies for that,,, 🫡
+i mostly just vibe around docks in PT,, i don't talk much so if you would like to interact just whisper me ! i block freely,, i usually block skins that make me uncomfortable so apologies for that,,, 🫡

 ╭── ⋅ ⋅ ── ♡ ── ⋅ ⋅ ──╮